sclavijosuero/pw-api-plugin/README.md

 #### ✔️ `axiosApi.head({ [page] }, url[, config])`

-Makes an Axios HEAD request to the specified URL and logs the request and response data on the Playwright UI.
+Class function that makes an Axios HEAD request to the specified URL and logs the request and response data on the Playwright UI.

 - **Parameters**:
   - `params` (Object)